-A great manager is someone who people naturally want to be like.
-A strong manager will have exceptional interpersonal, and relationship building skills.
+A great manager is someone to who people want to be like.
+An active manager will have exceptional interpersonal, and relationship building skills.
 Talk to the interviewer about some of the qualities that you admire, and value, in a leader.

 If you are applying for a management position, discuss the best management qualities that you hold.
-It's a great idea to draw some ideas from the company's job description as that document will have many great keywords you can draw from.
+It's a great idea to draw some ideas from the company's job description as that document will have many useful keywords you can bring into the conversation.

 Some great management qualities are:

 "Most importantly, I think a successful manager should have great people skills.
 People are your most valuable asset and your ability to work with, get along with and inspire people to work well with you is critical to your success as a manager."

 "I read in your job description for this role that you are looking for a manager who is collaborative and energetic.
 I agree that these are must-have qualities for a manager to be successful.
 I certainly identify with these qualities.
 Some qualities that make me a successful manager are my strong listening and analytical skills, and my decisiveness when it comes to decision making."

 "I think the most successful manager is someone who is firm but nurturing.
 I like a manager who is like a coach, always working to make me better and willing to teach me something, but firm and direct when needed."

 "In my experience, a manager is only as successful as their investment in their people is strong.
 A manager must care for their employees, and make sure they are growing to meet expectations.
 A successful manager will communicate expectations, hold people accountable for achievable goals and be the shining light that gets everyone fired up to do their best at all times.
 That means not taking favorites, and leading by example at all times."